-The Commonwealth gold-silver-zinc-lead project and also Impact's Broken Hill platinum-coppernickel project are part of the investment agreement between Impact Minerals and Squadron Resources Pty Ltd, part of the Minderoo Group which represents the philanthropic and business interests of Andrew and Nicola Forrest (see announcement 17 July 2015).
+The Commonwealth gold-silver-zinc-lead project and also Impact's Broken Hill platinum-copper-nickel project are part of the investment agreement between Impact Minerals and Squadron Resources Pty Ltd, part of the Minderoo Group which represents the philanthropic and business interests of Andrew and Nicola Forrest (see announcement 17 July 2015).

-As part of the investment agreement, Squadron at its sole discretion, can invest a further A\$1 million into either or both of the projects to earn a 19.9% interest after Impact has spent a combined total of \$2.5 million on them.
+As part of the investment agreement Squadron can at its sole discretion, invest a further A\$1 million into either or both of the projects to earn a 19.9% interest after Impact has spent a combined total of \$2.5 million on them from a total of \$3 million of exploration funds provided.

-Impact will meet the \$2.5 million expenditure target in this Quarter.
-Squadron has up to 90 days to make a decision on the investment.
+Impact has now met the \$2.5 million expenditure target and in accordance with the agreement Squadron now has 90 days to make its investment decision.